jimhigson/oboe.js/writing/main/5_Implementation.md

 Incrementally building up the content
 -------------------------------------

+Content builder: variant of Adaptor pattern that is event based, not based on object wrapping and propagating calls.
+Pushed to, not pulled from.
+Hides a few Clarinet perculiarities such as the field name given with the open object and internally normalises this by handling as if it were two events.

 Like SAX, calls from clarinet are entirely 'context free'.
 Ie, am told that there is a new object but without the preceding calls the root